ludekla/bandit/README.md

 *John Myles White: Bandit Algorithms for Website Optimization, O'Reilly 2013*

-in one of my favourite programming languages: *Rust* instead of Python (as in the book).
+in one of my favourite programming languages: *Rust* (instead of Python, as in the book).

 It is always fun to see the performance gain when implementing something in Rust after having it done in Python.